How to use Recyclables as Painting Tools with Preschoolers

 for information on cookies and affiliates

-• This gives recyclable containers new purpose instead of heading right to the landfill.
+Simply recycle everyday household containers for interesting and unique painting sessions.
+This gives packaging new purpose instead of heading right to the landfill.

 Related: Homemade Paint Brushes